ISP2022/pizzashop/README.md

     Forgetting to move comments is a common problem in refactoring.
 Be careful.

 3. **Move Method:** The code for `describe()` should be a method in the Pizza class, so it can be used anywhere that we have a pizza.
+   - Select the method.
+Does the IDE "Refactoring" menu have a "Move Method" refactoring?
-   - None of the 3 IDE do this correctly, so do it manually.
+   - None of the 3 IDE do this correctly (for me), so do it manually.
    - Select the `describe(pizza)` method in pizzashop.py and CUT it.
    - Inside the Pizza class (pizza.py), PASTE the method.
    - Change the parameter name from "pizza" to "self" (Refactor -> Rename).